-CALLY CONSIDERED: or, a Succinct Account of the several Religious Systems which have obtained in this Island from the Earliest Times to the Norman Conquest: including an Invesrigation into the Early Progress of Error in the Christian Church, the Introduction of the Gospel into Britain, and the State of Religion in England till Popery had gained the ascendancy.
-By George Smith, F.A.S.
+CALLY CONSIDERED: or, a Succinct Account of the several Religious Systems which have obtained in this Island from the Earliest Times to the Norman Conquest : including an Investigation into the Early Progress of Error in the Christian Conquest: including an Inves-tigation into the Early Progress of Error in the Christian Church, the Introduction of the Gospel into Britain, and the State of Religion in England till Popery had gained the ascen-dancy.
+By GEORGE SMITH, F.A.S.
 New Edition.
 8vo.
 7s.
 6d. cloth.